Cookies & treats Recipes

 Biscotti cocco e avena

-Here I am, doing small steps in my “return to blog”: I took my reflex out of its box after more than a year and half, I didn’t remember a button!
+Here I am, taking small steps in my slow and stubborn return to blogging.
+I finally took my reflex camera out of its box after more than a year and a half, and honestly… I didn’t remember a single button!

 Oat coconut quick breakfast cookies.